HenrikBengtsson/future.BatchJobs/README.md

 ## Choosing BatchJobs backend
-The async package implements a generic future wrapper for all BatchJobs backends, which can be specified via the `backend` argument, e.g.
+The future.BatchJobs package implements a generic future wrapper for all BatchJobs backends, which can be specified via the `backend` argument, e.g.
 ```r